 As you turn over possible scenarios in your mind, they’re probably all terrifying and traumatic to your child, the kind of thing you hope never will happen in real life and especially in your family.

 But what about the birthday cupcake?

-Would you call your lawyer if you had brought some lovely cupcakes with one-inch-thick blue frosting for your third-grader’s ninth birthday, and because of school policy, the ladies in the office tossed the whole box in the trash?
+Would you call your lawyer if you had brought some lovely cupcakes with one-inch-thick blue frosting as your third-grader’s ninth birthday treat, and because of school policy, the ladies in the office tossed the whole box in the trash?

 >>Katie’s head explodes considering that…<<

 I know how I feel about that scenario, but apparently, it’s a real threat.

 I’ve been saying for a number of years that I could never go back to teaching full time in the classroom because it’s not the kind of place where I can be passionate about teaching children without worrying about too many things.

 A few years ago, I proposed a birthday celebration policy change at my kids’ elementary school.
 I wanted to request that food treats be banned to make life easier for everyone, especially kids with allergies.
 My proposal was flatly denied by the principal and in fact, I wasn’t even allowed to present my ideas to the parent group.

 You can read about my sugary math and how far beyond the American Heart Association recommendations a simple cupcake for every child’s birthday takes our kids here and see the principal’s response in this old Facebook post, but today, I really want to roadmap the logic.